DealerDotCom/karma-jasmine-cucumber/README.md

 ```

 Which has a clearer intent?
-Which is easier to jump into as a new user? *NOTE:* that I started doing this in traditional jasmine and switched to cucumber when I felt like the intent was getting lost and/or the comlexity warranted it (in this case it was mostly about intent);
+Which is easier to jump into as a new user? *NOTE:* that I started doing this in traditional jasmine and switched to cucumber when I felt like the intent was getting lost and/or the comlexity warranted it (in this case it was mostly about intent).

 # Roadmap
 * Split `karma-jasmine-cucumber` to `jasmine-cucumber` so that it can be used with jasmine alone, eg: in protractor.